Private, In-Home Tutoring in Traverse City, Michigan

-SchoolTutoring Academy’s tutoring programs for Traverse City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Traverse City, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Traverse City Area Public Schools uses the Michigan Merit Curriculum as their basis for teaching and learning.
 The curriculum provides the standards that students should meet in all their core subjects including health, nutrition, and physical education.
 Special education services are provided for students who need assistance in achieving the standards.
 Additionally, there are personalized learning options such as Advanced Placement, International Baccalaureate, Dual Enrollment and opportunities like the United States Senate Youth Program and Youth in Government Program for students to participate in.